08615999961401

 • Overcurrent protection

-Modern digital drivers use advanced current control algorithms to improve efficiency and reduce resonance.
+Modern digital drivers use advanced current control algorithms to reduce resonance and improve motion performance.

 Related Article: